Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/zip-disks.md

    1. Go to the workstation and open a file explorer window
    2. Right click on the device in the left navigation sidebar
    3. Select eject
-   4. Press again on the button of the floppy drive
+   4. Press again on the button of the zip drive
 3. If that doesn't work either:
    1. Power off the write blocker
    2. Power on the write blocker
-   3. Immediately press on the button of the floppy drive to eject the floppy disk
+   3. Immediately press the button on the zip drive to eject the zip disk